brightsign/dev-cookbook/README.md

 ### Learning the basics with examples

-If you've never worked with a BrightSign before, we recommend starting with a [barebones example](examples/README.md#1-starter-html-example).
+If you've never worked with a BrightSign before, we recommend starting with the [HTML starter example](examples/browser/html-starter/README.md).

 After this, we recommend integrating Node.js into the application on the BrightSign player.
-An example of this can be found in [html_node_example](examples/node-simple-server-example/README.md).
+An example of this can be found in [node-simple-server](examples/node-14/node-simple-server/README.md).

-Once this seems familiar, we recommend adding auxiliary tools to make the development experience smoother.
-This includes introducing a script to copy files to the player's SD card, defining multiple environments to develop locally rather than needing to only rely on the player for visibility, and a mock library for populating values when running the example locally.
-This can be found [here](robust_example).
+Once this seems familiar, explore more advanced examples like the [self-updater](examples/node-18/bs-self-updater/README.md) or [provisioning server](examples/node-18/provisioning-server/README.md) to learn about deployment and fleet management.

 From here, we recommend using one of the templates to start developing your own project!